basecamp/pow/MANUAL.md

     $ echo 8080 > ~/.pow/proxiedapp

-You can also use port proxying for accessing web apps written in other runtimes such as Python or Node.js.
+You can also use port proxying to access web apps written for other runtimes such as Python or Node.js.
 Remember that services behind the proxy won't automatically be started or stopped like Rack apps.